-Due to the overwhelming demand for public assistance associated with impacts from COVID-19, the City has prioritized activities to meet these needs, along with public facilities projects, for the PY 2021 CDBG program.
+Due to the overwhelming demand for public assistance associated with impacts from COVID-19 and its aftermath, the City has continued to prioritize activities to meet these needs, including setting aside an allocation for a home repair program.
 The City of Greenwood is actively searching for an organization that will offer affordable housing development in the community.
-The United Way of Johnson County is leading a discussion among local providers to identify an organization or partner for the provision of affordable housing in the community.
-City staff have participated in this discussion and will continue to do so.
+This includes working with a local non profit organization getting technical assistance from a larger, regional parter to help with grant compliance.

-AP-60 Public Housing -91.220(h)
+AP-60 Public Housing - 91.220(h)

 The City of Greenwood does not have a locally based public housing provider nor a housing choice voucher provider.
-The State of Indiana, through the Indiana Housing and Community

-Development Authority subcontracts the housing choice voucher program to Human Services, Inc., to serve Johnson, Shelby, Bartholomew, Decatur, and Jackson Counties.
+The State of Indiana, through the Indiana Housing and Community Development Authority subcontracts the housing choice voucher program to Human Services, Inc., to serve Johnson, Shelby, Bartholomew, Decatur, and Jackson Counties.
 Human Services, Inc. has several locations but the Johnson County location is in Franklin, IN.
 There are no public housing units, or multifamily housing owned by a public housing agency, located within the City of Greenwood.
 There are rental properties that accept housing choice vouchers within the City of Greenwood once a resident is applies and is approved through Human Services, Inc.